-Here we are again - in late 2020, talking about a government shutdown in the middle of a pandemic.
+Here we are again - in late 2023, talking about a government shutdown.
 It's clear our government is mismanaged, but what does that mean for you and your student loans?

 Well, it really depends on what happens.
 For short government shutdowns (which might last the weekend or a few days into the week), nothing.
 For longer shutdowns (like we saw in 2013 or 2018), all the good stuff our government offers - like national parks, military death benefits, etc - stop, but all the "bad stuff" our government does, like collect taxes, and deal with student loans, keeps on keepin' on.

 If you're curious about how the government shutdown will affect your investments, check out this article.
 However, one area that has not been discussed at great length is the impact that this shutdown will have on your student loans.